Exposure And Response Prevention Therapy For OCD

 What Is Exposure And Response Prevention Therapy?

 Exposure and Response Prevention is a type of cognitive behavior therapy.
 It focuses on the thoughts, behaviors, and feelings of the patient and how they work together and affect each other.
-ERP helps the patient to begin to work through and identify the fears they are having and what triggers them.
+ERP helps the patient to begin to work through and identify their fears and what triggers them.
 They also work on identifying the compulsive behavior that follows the trigger.
 The therapist puts this information into a hierarchical map that shows the low fears at the bottom.

 Treatment begins at the bottom.
 The patient is exposed to their lowest fears and has to make a choice not to react compulsorily.
 For example, if their usual reaction is to wash their hands or turn the light switch on and off again, then they resist this behavior.
 When their brain gets used to the fact that they are not reacting in compulsion, it is known as habituation.